AdaRoseCannon/handy-work/README.md

 <!--SCHEMA_END-->

-Child entities with the `data-left` or `data-right` properties have their position and rotation set to match the bones they are set to where the bone can be one of:
+Child entities with the `data-left`, `data-right` or `data-none` properties have their position and rotation set to match the tracked points from the WebXR API:

+`data-left` and `data-right` are used for tracked hands or controllers where the hardware has controllers which are explicity handed. i.e. Oculus Quest.
+Some hardware has a single ambiguously handed controller this will be exposed as `data-none` because it has no handedness.
+Screen based transient inputs will also be exposed under `data-none`.

-* grip (not a bone, where someone would hold an object)
+* grip (where someone would hold an object)
-* ray (not a bone, the target ray space from WebXR)
+* ray (the target ray space from WebXR)
 * screen-0 (1st transient input)
 * screen-1 (2nd transient input)
 * screen-2 (3rd transient input)
 * screen-n ({n+1}th transient input)

 * wrist
 * thumb-metacarpal
 * thumb-phalanx-proximal